Garden Center Hours: Mon-Sat 9am - 5:30pm • Sun 10am - 5:30pm

 These blooms are not like the others – they’re purple and white and they’re not tubular.
 Nonetheless, hummingbirds make frequent stops for Duranta.
 These small trees typically grow to 12-15′ tall with a spread of about 10′ here in South Texas.
 Lots of room for lots of blooms!

-7. Salvia Mystic Spires and Salvia greggii
+7. Native Salvia greggii

 8. Pentas